Tesco Delivery Not Arrived: When a Late Order Becomes a Bigger Problem

 The delivery probably began as a delay, but it has now gone far enough beyond the booked window that the issue is no longer just about timing.

-That is the clearest practical difference between “late” and “not arrived”.
+That is the clearest practical difference between late and not arrived.

-Final thought
+Final Thought

 A Tesco delivery that has not arrived usually means the order was delayed badly enough to miss the booked slot, often because of route-level problems such as traffic, weather, or a van issue.
-Tesco’s own help page makes those causes clear and says customers may receive updates by call or text when delays happen.

 So the clearest way to think about a Tesco non-arrival is this: it is usually what happens when an ordinary delay stops feeling temporary and starts affecting the expected outcome of the order.